GENERAL SCHOOL OPERATIONS

 Dresses or skirt and blouse.
 Dresses and skirts are to be to the knee in length.

-No pants are allowed
+Dress pants are acceptable.

 Dress shoes or sandals